tonethar/IGME-230-Fall-2019/weekly/week-03B-notes.md

 **unix-not-so-semantic.html**

-- what elements should we have used instead?
+- what elements should have been used instead?

 ```html
 <!DOCTYPE html>